kosl/ihipp-examples/docs/week5.md

 #endif
 ```

-Before initializing the device it's necessary to get platform and device information; this is more or less boiler-plate code that you can copy/paste it to every OpenCL code.
+Before initializing the device it's necessary to get platform and device information.
+This is more or less boiler-plate code that you can copy/paste to every OpenCL code.
 Device initialization consists of the following steps:

 - declare context: